Contributed by Kathryn Z. Berg, MA, CCH

 Every group has a different reason for wanting to be licensed.
 The most vocal group in Minnesota is the massage therapists.
 Many states do have licensing for massage therapists.
 The therapists want to be distinguished from those who are actually engaging in prostitution but calling themselves massage therapists.
 Cities have implemented their own licensing, sometimes as a business license and sometimes as an occupational license.
 Some cities don’t trust the state or want to give up their licenses.
 With a business license, the police can knock and enter to inspect the premises.
 With an occupational license, someone has to complain before they can investigate.
 Experience has shown that this state licensing, however, does not stop the prostitution rings from operating.
 When you can find a massage therapy clinic entitled Happy Ending Massage Therapy on a Google search in a state that requires licensing, one has to question the effectiveness of such licenses.
 A license for this reason, in fact, punishes the law-abiding citizens, not those who are breaking the law.

 The ability to have their services covered by insurance is a reason that most professional groups mention as a reason why they would like to have their practitioners licensed.
 Practical experience has shown that it doesn’t make a difference.
 In Minnesota, accupuncturists/traditional Chinese medicine practitioners are licensed and still not covered in a way that allows the consumer to utilize their insurance to cover them.
 For example, a former insurer of my family required that you pursue an allopathic regimen for six months before they would cover acupuncture, and they only covered pain.
-Our current insurer charges a much higher monthly premium to include coverage of acupuncture, although it does cover treatment for a wide range of complaints.
+They wouldn’t cover acupuncture for any other reason.
+Our current insurer charges a much higher monthly premium to include coverage of acupuncture.

 If being covered by insurance is what practitioners want, it would inevitably result in higher costs for the practitioner which would be passed on to the consumer, which is also true of merely having a license.
 An interesting side note is that the groups behind the massage therapy licensure movements include organizations which provide continuing education, a requirement for any licensed practitioner.
 A Safe Harbor Law that is enforceable in each state should be sufficient to be covered by health insurance.
 An experienced lobbyist in Minnesota has suggested that getting natural health modalities to be covered by health insurance should actually be done through the Department of Commerce, who in most states regulates insurance companies.
 That way, you don’t have to deal with the licensing boards in trying to pass laws.